 Another way to speed up a slow fan is to lubricate its bearings.
 As the fan runs, the oil in its bearings is spent.
 The lack of lubrication reduces the efficiency of the fan’s bearings, causing them to overheat and slow down the fan.
 By adding sufficient lubrication, a slow-running fan can be made faster.

 If your fan is making noises when run, the lack of lubrication is the most possible reason for its slow speed.

 How to lubricate a ceiling fan?
 Some ceiling fans come with oil ports.
 If yours have these oil ports, you can open them and add the lubricant.
-I recommend using a non-detergent lubricant (a 10 or 20W oil).
+I recommend using a non-detergent lubricant (a 10 or 20W oil) (How to oil a ceiling fan) (How to oil a ceiling fan).
 Do not use WD-40 for this as it is not a good lubricant.

 If your fan does not have an oil port, I recommend taking down the fan, removing its blades and light fixture, and adding the oil directly to the bearings on its two sides.
 Gently rotate the fan to and fro after adding the lubricant to make sure it is sucked into the bearings.

 Once the bearings are well oiled, turn on the fan and see if it is running in speed.

 Many ceiling fans come with a pull chain switch to turn them on and off and adjust their speeds.
 Sometimes, this switch can malfunction and cause the fan to run at the same speed.
 This often happens due to the malfunctioning of a spring mechanism inside the pull chain switch.